 - Power: USB Bus Powered

-- Dimensions: 14" x 2" x 8.7"
+- Dimensions: 14″ x 8.7″ x 2″

 Ableton Live is one of the most popular DAWs used for live performance.
 The clip-based workflow is perfect for those making improvised layering of existing song parts.

 Some MIDI Keyboards are designed with a specific DAW in mind.
-Case in point is the Novation LaunchKey Mini mk3, designed to integrate primarily with the Ableton Live DAW for full control over sample triggering, note for note performances and on-the-fly knob tweaking.
+Case in point is the Novation LaunchKey Mini mk3, designed to integrate primarily with the Ableton Live DAW for full control over sample triggering, note for note performances, and on-the-fly knob tweaking.

 It also works with other DAWs, but may require more setup time to map controls.

-While the compact size enables portability, it may be too compact for some people more used to larger-spaced pads and keys.
-It's also not as comparably optimal for use with other DAWs and may need manual parameter assignment in those cases.
+While the compact size enables portability, it may be too compact for some people who are more used to larger-spaced pads and keys.
+It’s also not as comparably optimal for use with other DAWs and may need manual parameter assignment in those cases.

 - Keys: 25 Velocity Sensitive Synth action Mini-keys